adumont/adumont.github.io/sewingmachines.md

 I have this pristine Singer Featherweight 222K, made in 1954 in Scotland, with:

 - the case in perfect condition with 2 keys
-- singer #198997 Bakelite 0.3A foot controller (Style D1) with a 0.25A 220V motor
+- Singer #198997 Bakelite 0.3A foot controller (Style D1) with a 0.25A 220V motor
-- some (most) attachements
+- some (most?) attachements
 - the instruction manual (in swedish)
-- two original Singer 2020 (15x1) 3 size 14 needle packs, with 3 needles each.
+- two original Singer 2020 (15x1) size 14 needle packs, with 3 needles each.

 [![](/assets/img/vsm/222K/Motor.png)]()